 For those of you who are physicians/dentists.

 All major Canadian banks offer a Physician’s Line of Credit at no cost, simply because of your profession.
 Get it!
 At CIBC, the limit is $250k.
-Similar to a HELOC, you should aim for prime rate.
+Similar to a HELOC, you should aim for prime rate or less.

 Put Aside Cash For Investment